philipempl/DT4SEC/readme.md

-# Digital Twins for Security Operations
+# Digital Twins in Security Operations
-## A Systematic Literature Review
+## State-of-the-Art & Outlook

 > **"Like many others, we posit that more systematic and transparent reviews hold the potential to possess more validity/credibility and to manifest improved reproducibility of methods."**